Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Mei 2026 13.46.50 UTC
+- WIB: Kamis, 7 Mei 2026 16.42.23 UTC
-- WITA: Kamis, 7 Mei 2026 14.46.50 UTC
+- WITA: Kamis, 7 Mei 2026 17.42.23 UTC
-- WIT: Kamis, 7 Mei 2026 15.46.50 UTC
+- WIT: Kamis, 7 Mei 2026 18.42.23 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational